smartaleciam/playcard/README.md

 - System checks Mqtt data for correct MAC address an Card ID against database.
 - System them says if the card has Credit or Not, an Informs the User.

+### Extra's Bits
+- Timed Card function (Countdowns from time of purchase)
+- Booking System (Keeps track of Bookings)
+- MemberShip Cards have photo attached in system (via webcam)
+- % Discount System (after a member has spent X dollars in past)
+- GST Calculation Switch (Include GST in price or not)

 # How to install
-- Download a copy of Rasbian onto a SD card.
+- Download a copy of Rasbian onto a SD card. `https://www.raspberrypi.org/software/`
 ```
 wget https://raw.githubusercontent.com/smartaleciam/playcard/main/Install_PlayCard_Packages.sh
 chmod -R 744 Install_PlayCard_Packages.sh